openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 > **NOTE**
 >
-> Before you start, you need to obtain a **PhotoAccessHelper** instance and apply for required permissions.
-For details, see [photoAccessHelper Overview](photoAccessHelper-overview.md).<br>
+> - Before you start, you need to obtain a **PhotoAccessHelper** instance and apply for required permissions.
+For details, see [photoAccessHelper Overview](photoAccessHelper-overview.md).
-> By default, the **PhotoAccessHelper** instance obtained in [photoAccessHelper Overview](photoAccessHelper-overview.md) is used when **photoAccessHelper** APIs are used.
+> - By default, the **PhotoAccessHelper** instance obtained in [photoAccessHelper Overview](photoAccessHelper-overview.md) is used when **photoAccessHelper** APIs are used.
 If the code for obtaining the **PhotoAccessHelper** instance is not added, an error indicating that **photoAccessHelper** is not defined is reported.

-To ensure application running efficiency, most **photoAccessHelper** APIs are asynchronously implemented in callback or promise mode.
+To ensure application running efficiency, most **PhotoAccessHelper** APIs are asynchronously implemented in callback or promise mode.
 The following code samples use promise-based APIs.
 For details about the APIs, see [Album Management](../reference/apis/js-apis-photoAccessHelper.md).

 ## Obtaining the Specified Media Assets

 You can obtain media assets by media type, date, or album name.

-Use [PhotoAccessHelper.getAssets](../reference/apis/js-apis-photoAccessHelper.md#getassets) with the [FetchOptions](../reference/apis/js-apis-photoAccessHelper.md#fetchoptions) object to specify search criteria.
+Use [PhotoAccessHelper.getAssets](../reference/apis/js-apis-photoAccessHelper.md#getassets-1) with the [FetchOptions](../reference/apis/js-apis-photoAccessHelper.md#fetchoptions) object to specify search criteria.
 Unless otherwise specified, all the media assets to be obtained in this document exist in the database.
 If no media asset is obtained when the sample code is executed, check whether the media assets exist in the database.

-To obtain the object at the specified position (for example, the first, the last, or object with the specified index) in the result set, use [FetchFileResult](../reference/apis/js-apis-photoAccessHelper.md#fetchresult).
+To obtain the object at the specified position (for example, the first, the last, or object with the specified index) in the result set, use [FetchResult](../reference/apis/js-apis-photoAccessHelper.md#fetchresult).

 **Prerequisites**